suphamster/lada/README.md

 : used to assess video quality of created clips during the dataset creation process to filter out low quality videos

 [Twitter Emoji](https://github.com/twitter/twemoji)
-: used eggplan emoji as base for the app icon (feel free to contribute a better logo)
+: used eggplant emoji as base for the app icon (feel free to contribute a better logo)

 Previous iterations of the mosaic removal model used the following projects as a base